medoidai/skrobot/README.md

 * Each experiment when it runs it leaves in a unique directory a footprint of metadata files (experiment source code, experiment ID, experiment date/time, experimenter name, experiment default / overloaded parameters in JSON format)

-* Notifications can be send after running an ML task, through an easy to implement API (it can be useful for teams who need to get notified for the progress of the experiment, eg: in Slack)
+* Notifications can be send after running a task, through an easy to implement API (it can be useful for teams who need to get notified for the progress of the experiment, eg: in Slack)

-* In case of error when running an ML task, a text file will be generated with the related error
+* In case of error when running a task, a text file will be generated with the related error

-#### ML Tasks Runner
+#### Tasks Runner

-* It runs the provided ML tasks and saves in a file the default / overloaded parameters in JSON format
+* It runs the provided tasks and saves in a file the default / overloaded parameters in JSON format

-* In case of error when running an ML task, a text file will be generated with the related error
+* In case of error when running a task, a text file will be generated with the related error

 ### Why does exists?